Mmsi7/Mmsi7/_posts/2020-11-19-GrantProcess1.md

    A final way I believe that my digital humanities project that is explaining digital humanities is through the use of a website.
 Although there are media studies websites such as American Journalism review and digital humanities websites, I was unable to find any websites that successfully combined the two topics.
 I would like to incorporate the idea of creating a website in my project.

    In conclusion, although I had a challenge with research at first, writing the grant proposal as a whole has been a very fun process.
 I really did not know or think I would enjoy this process so much.
-I really enjoy the topic I chose, realtating digital humanities to media studies, which may be a big reason why I enjoy the process of writing this grant.
+I really enjoy the topic I chose, relating digital humanities to media studies, which may be a big reason why I enjoy the process of writing this grant.